 Mike: Dammit, Rick!
 Out!
 Or I swear to God I’ll bring back Henry James, and write you out of the book altogether and let him explode all over Amy!

 Ballard: James?
 Are you kidding me, man?
 Henry freakin’ James?
 Dammit!
 Just–dammit!
 God, you’re such an unreasonable, ego-tripping goody-goody bastard!
 Okay, that does it!
 I’m trying to contribute to this piece of crap novel, but you–aw, just screw it!
-I’m outta here!
+I’m outa here!

 Amy: Henry James?
 I’m afraid I didn’t catch that reference.